SMOKY SUNSHINE THROUGH FRIDAY

 Your First Alert Weather Forecast:

-We’ve seen some dense fog this morning, mainly from Lake Winnebago and to the northwest.
-Visibility will improve as the temperatures warm up.
+It’s another warm September day!
 Similar to yesterday, today’s inland highs will be back in the middle 80s.
 Temperatures will be a few degrees closer to the lakeshore.
 Everyone will have plenty of humidity hanging around this afternoon.

 While skies will be generally sunny, you may notice a hazy or blurry glow to the sun.
 A plume of wildfire smoke high up in the sky is blowing into the Great Lakes.
 It will probably be most noticeable around sunrise and sunset over the next couple days.
 The colors of the sky may take on a different tint or could be muted.
 Thankfully, this wildfire smoke is elevated enough where it should NOT cause any serious respiratory issues for those with various health ailments.